Where Are WooCommerce Products Stored In The WordPress Database?

 • Troubleshooting Issues: Resolving problems with missing or incorrect product details.

-• Data Migration: Moving products between different WordPress installations.
+• Data Migration: Moving products between different WordPress installations without touching order or customer data.

 Key Tables Storing WooCommerce Product Data